CamaraLab/CAJAL/README.md

 ----

+A C++ compiler is required for the Gromov-Wasserstein computation and may be required for the potpourri3d library if the precompiled binaries are not compatible with your system.
-On Windows, the Python Optimal Transport (pot) library requires Microsoft Visual C++ 14.0 or greater, which can be installed via the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+On Windows, we recommend Microsoft Visual C++ 14.0 or greater, which can be installed via the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 On Ubuntu, it requires g++ and may require the package python3.x-dev, which registers the Python header files with g++.

 ----